-Let's have a closer look at the connectors, shown in the figure below.
+- Let's have a closer look at the connectors, shown in the figure below.
 Here, both step registers send out control voltages and gate signals individually.
-These signals are necessary to control an external analog synthesizer.

-- The voltage levels sent out from the CV 1 Out and CV 2 Out sockets depend on the setting of the step controls, the transpose and the range switches.
+These signals are necessary to control an external analog synthesizer. - The voltage levels sent out from the CV 1 Out and CV 2 Out sockets depend on the setting of the step controls, the transpose, and the range switches.
 The most common use is controlling the pitch of an external synthesizer.
 The sockets provide a voltage range between -2V and +10V.
-Of course these voltages cannot only be used for controlling the pitch of a synthesizer, but also for controlling other parameters like e.g. filter cut-off frequency, VCA amplitude, you name it. - The sockets labeled Gate 1 Out and Gate 2 Out send out you have already guessed it a gate signal, again for each register individually.
-Active sequencer positions put out a signal of +5V/+12V (or inverted) at these sockets.
-The duration of a gate signal depends on the setting of the Pulsewidth control (s. page 13).
+Of course, these voltages cannot only be used for controlling the pitch of a synthesizer but also for controlling other parameters e.g. filter cut-off frequency, VCA amplitude, you name it. - The sockets labeled Gate 1 Out and Gate 2 Out send out you have already guessed it a gate signal, again for each register individually.
+Active sequencer positions put out a signal of +5V/+12V at these sockets.
+The duration of a gate signal depends on the setting of the Pulsewidth control

-The gate signal triggers the envelope generator of an external analog synthesizer which, in turn, will generate an audible tone as one envelope generator is commonly used to control the amplitude of a VCA.
-Since Dark Time puts out control voltage and gate signal of both registers individually (Link-switch in position "2x(1-8)"), some interesting tricks can be achieved, e.g.:

-- Control two synthesizers in parallel with two eight-step sequences. - Control two different parameters of one synthesizer at the same time.
+- The gate signal triggers the envelope generator of an external analog synthesizer which, in turn, will generate an audible tone as one envelope generator is commonly used to control the amplitude of a VCA. - Some vintage synthesizers require a gate signal of +10V or higher (e.g. ARP 2600).
+To match also with these machines, the Dark Time gate output level can be changed from +5V (default) to +12V by setting an internal jumper. - Please refer to section 3.4. - Since Dark Time puts out control voltage and gate signal of both registers individually, some interesting tricks can be achieved, e.g.: - Control two synthesizers in parallel with two eight-step sequences. - Control two different parameters of one synthesizer at the same time.